landoskape/dominoes/README.md

 ```

 ## Documentation
-In lieu of a wiki (which I found out about after writing all these md files),
+Until I learn how to build a project page, the presentation and documentation
+of this repository is going to live on markdown files in the [docs](docs)
-this table of contents links to documentation that explains how to use this
+folder.
+These files explain how to use this repository and present analyses of
-repository and presents analyses of the agents I have developed.
+the agents I have developed.
-1. Groundwork for Dominoes Package in Python
+1. Groundwork for Dominoes in Python
     - [Rules of the game](docs/dominoeRules.md) -- (not written yet, sorry!)
     - [Gameplay object](docs/gameplay.md)
     - Dominoe Agents (Code structure and hand-crafted policies)